-In Cutout Studio, click either Keep Brush Tool or Discard Brush Tool from the left of the Studio workspace.

-2. (Optional) Pick a Brush size suitable for the area to be worked on.
+- In Cutout Studio, click either Keep Brush Tool or Discard Brush Tool from the left of the Studio workspace. - 2.
+(Optional) Pick a Brush size suitable for the area to be worked on.

-- (Optional) Set a Grow tolerance value to automatically expand the selected area under the cursor (by detecting colours similar to those within the current selection).
-The greater the value the more the selected area will grow. - Using the circular cursor, click and drag across the area to be retained or discarded (depending on Keep or Discard Brush Tool selection).
+- 5. (Optional) Set a Grow tolerance value to automatically expand the selected area under the cursor (by detecting colours similar to those within the current selection).
+The greater the value the more the selected area will grow. - 6.
+Using the circular cursor, click and drag across the area to be retained or discarded (depending on Keep or Discard Brush Tool selection). - 7.
+Click OK to create your cutout.